De natuurlijke wilde tuin - Belle Epoque rozen

 The natural wild garden

-More and more people are choosing a natural wild garden.
+More and more people are opting for a natural wild garden.
 That is a garden where there is plenty of room for native plants, insects, birds and other animals.
 Roses can be a wonderful addition to this.
 And they don't just have to be wild roses.

 In a wild garden you enjoy the life that takes place in it.

 It is less tidy than a classic ornamental garden and requires less maintenance.
 No tight paths, preferably not spraying and using fertilizer, but paths made of wood chips and lots of biodiversity.
-However, this means that you simply let everything become wild.
+However, this means that you just let everything go wild.
 It is more a matter of guiding and moving along with how the garden develops, experimenting and sustainable gardening.
 It's exciting to see how plants spread.
 The garden therefore looks different every year.
-If a plant expands too quickly for your taste, you direct the whole thing back into proportion.
+If a plant is expanding too quickly for your taste, you can adjust the proportions again.

 It is obvious to give wild roses, also called botanical roses, a place in a wild natural garden.
 Wild roses are native to the Northern Hemisphere and are millions of years old.
 They are extremely strong plants that can cope well with drought or a lot of rain and need little.
 They produce beautiful single flowers and in the autumn you can enjoy the beautiful hips that they produce.
 Most wild roses grow into large shrubs and you can therefore prune them back heavily in the spring.